TheIthorian/Transactions/README.md

 -   Display all transactions.
 -   Display a monthly breakdown of transactions by tag.
 -   Display monthly timeline of total in / out by tag.
+-   Add a budget and track spending by tag for the current month.

 # Contents